 About the Astronomy Unit

-The Astronomy Unit at Queen Mary is one of the largest astronomy and astrophysics research groups in the UK, with 17 full-time permanent members, as well as many postdocs and PhD students, and a vibrant visitors' programme.
+The Astronomy Unit at Queen Mary is one of the largest astronomy and astrophysics research groups in the UK, with 17 full-time permanent academic staff, as well as many postdoctoral researchers and PhD students, and a vibrant visitors' research programme.

-In addition to research, we run buoyant undergraduate and masters taught programmes in Astrophysics, maintain a successful PhD research training programme, and undertake an extensive range of outreach activities within the local area and nationally.
+In addition, we run comprehensive undergraduate and masters taught programmes in Astrophysics, maintain a successful PhD research training programme, and undertake an extensive range of outreach activities, both within the local area and nationally.

-Our research encompasses a broad sweep of astrophysical phenomena, from the fantastical to the barely imaginable.
-We host internationally leading groups in early universe physics, relativistic and survey cosmology, extrasolar planets, planet formation and dynamics, and space and solar plasma physics, and regularly welcome research visitors from a range of other sub-fields.
+Our research programme encompasses a broad range of astrophysical phenomena across the universe, which we study with observational, theoretical, and simulational approaches.
+We host internationally leading groups in early universe physics, relativistic and survey cosmology, extrasolar planets, planet formation and dynamics, solar and space plasma physics, and plasma astrophysics, and regularly welcome research visitors from a range of other sub-fields.